serjykalstryke/ReadME-Generator/README.md

 # **ReadMe Generator**
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Description
-A simple readme generator build using node.js and several npm packages. users input requested information and the application will generate a markdown file
+This is a simple application that generates a readme file based on user inputs.
+It takes the name of the project, a description, and several other pieces of information and outputs a .md file based upon those inputs.
+It uses Node.js as well as several packages installed using npm, namely inquirer and axios.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)